-Guest blogger: Debby L. Williams
+Guest author: Debby L. Williams

 You need to understand the basic parameters of the contest, competition or commission.
 When you find one worth pursuing, use the following questions to find the answers for a successful submission.